maxgala/aspire-scholarship-22/Malik_Aleema/README.md

 Future Goals:
 - Allow AP's to rank SE's after Coffee Chats.
 Instead of just sorting by the number of common Interets, SE's can be moved up or down in the list depending on an AP's rank
 - Add a 'Hobbies' section to SE and AP to better the matching algorithm
-- Implement a UI for this Platform
 - Increase speed of algorithm by optimzing parts of the algorithm that have a time complexity of O(N^2)
-- Implement a database instead of JSON

 STEPS TO RUN
 1) In the src folder run setup.py